Konafets/typo3_debugbar/README.md

 ![DatabasePane](https://raw.githubusercontent.com/konafets/typo3_debugbar/develop/Documentation/Images/DatabasePane.gif)

-The extension uses the *connectToDB* hook to inject `Doctrine\DBAL\Logging\DebugStack` as a logger to the connection.
+:information_source: The extension uses the *connectToDB* hook to inject `Doctrine\DBAL\Logging\DebugStack` as a logger to the connection.
 At the end of the rendering process it retrieves the Logger and shows the logged queries.
 Its important to understand, that the extension adds `Doctrine\DBAL\Logging\DebugStack` in any case, even if its not shown in the frontend.
 This is due to log *all* queries from the very beginning ... but at that point the BE User is not initialized yet and its unclear if the DebugBar is enabled or not.
 Classical *Chicken-and-egg* problem.